Updated: Apr 22

 So last night I attended the Rehabcare HOPS pub quiz.

-The name HOPS stands for “HOpe and Peer Support”
+The name HOPS stands for “Healing Opportunities and Peer Support”

 It’s a place dedicated to helping people recover from mental illness with the ultimate goal of helping the service users become independent, self sufficient and able to become fully functional members of the community.